-In 2003, the Jewish Federation of Greater St. Paul reached out to young Russian Jewish adults who immigrated to Minnesota from the former Soviet Union when they were children.
-As a result, RAJMN formed as a one-year pilot program.
+In 2003, the St. Paul Jewish Federation developed a one-year pilot program to reach out to young Russian Jewish adults who immigrated to Minnesota from the former Soviet Union when they were children.
+Ilana Volodarsky, who herself came to St. Paul with her parents and younger brother from the former Soviet Union in 1989, was the founding executive director.
 Due to the enthusiastic response and high participation rate, the program continued to grow, helping immigrants forge connections to each other and their new community while also providing ways for them to explore and celebrate their religion and Russian heritage.

 In 2010, through the commitment of an anonymous donor and Federation funding, RAJMN moved its offices from the Federation to the St. Paul JCC.